hjeti/vue-skeleton/README.md

 * `PropertyNames.DEFAULT_LOCALE`: The default locale
 * `PropertyNames.AVAILABLE_LOCALES`: An array with all available locales

-The value of the locales (eg. `en-gb`) in the config has to match the json filename and will also be present in the url if localized routing is enabled.
-If for example the name of the json and the variable in the url needs to be different you can change the default implementation in the `localeConfig.js`.
+The value of the locales (eg. `en-gb`) in the config has to match the JSON filename and will also be present in the url if localized routing is enabled.
+If for example the name of the JSON and the variable in the url needs to be different it's possible to change the default implementation in the `localeConfig.js` file.
-`localeConfig.js` also contains the proxy that is responsible for loading the locale jsons.
+`localeConfig.js` also contains the proxy that is responsible for loading the locale JSON files.

-Check the [documentation](https://matteogabriele.gitbooks.io/vue-i18n-manager/content/) if you want to know how to use the i18n-manager in your components.
+Check the [i18nManager  documentation](https://matteogabriele.gitbooks.io/vue-i18n-manager/content/) for usage in components.

-## Config
+## Configuration

 ## Startup
 Add methods to `control/startUp` that need to be run before app initialisation.
-The startUp returns a promise allowing to chain your startup tasks.
+The startUp returns a promise allowing to chain startup tasks.

 Examples of startup tasks:
 - Registering/Initialisation of Vue plugins